Alexander Zverev: Hopman Cup

 Zverev represented Germany at the Hopman Cup for four consecutive years from 2016 through 2019 with three different partners.
 In 2016, he competed with Sabine Lisicki.
 The duo won their tie against the French team, with Zverev winning both his singles and mixed doubles matches.
 However, they were shut out against Great Britain and Australia Green and did not advance to the final.
 The following year, he entered the competition with Andrea Petkovic.
 While the pair only won their tie against Great Britain, Zverev also defeated Federer in singles in his first tournament back from injury.

-Zverev had much more success in 2018 and 2019 when he paired up with Angelique Kerber.
-In their first year together, they were able to advance to the final, primarily on the strength of the pair winning all three of their mixed doubles matches.
+Zverev enjoyed more success in 2018 and 2019, pairing with Angelique Kerber.
+In their first year together, they advanced to the final, primarily on the strength of the pair winning all three of their mixed doubles matches.
 In the final against Switzerland, Zverev lost his singles match to Federer.
 Although Kerber won her singles match against Belinda Bencic, they lost the decisive mixed doubles rubber.
 They returned in 2019 and again reached the final to set up a rematch of the previous year's final with Federer and Bencic.
 In a round-robin group with Australia, France, and Spain, the two of them won all six of their singles matches, but lost two of their three mixed doubles matches against Australia and France.
 Like the previous year, the final was decided by the mixed doubles match after Federer defeated Zverev and Kerber defeated Bencic.
 With the Fast4 format, the match went to three sets.
 In the third set tiebreak, both teams had a match point at 4–4.
 Switzerland won the point with Federer serving to win the title.

 ATP Cup

 Zverev represented Germany at the ATP Cup in 2020 and 2021.
 At the debut of this tournament in 2020, he was on the team with Jan-Lennard Struff, Kevin Krawietz and Andreas Mies.
 In the group stage, where Germany met Australia, Canada and Greece, Zverev lost all three matches to Alex de Minaur, Denis Shapovalov and Stefanos Tsitsipas respectively.
 Germany did not advance to the next phase of the tournament, finishing third in the group.
 In 2021, Germany played again with the same lineup as the previous year.
 In the group they played against Canada and Serbia.
 Zverev won his first match against Denis Shapovalov.
 In their second meeting, he lost in singles to Novak Djokovic, but still played against him and Nikola Ćaćić in doubles while paired with Jan-Lennard Struff.
 Germany won that meeting, which allowed them to advance from first place in the group to the semifinals.
 There they ended up against Russia, where Zverev lost his match to Daniil Medvedev.
-Germany eventually lost that game 2–1, allowing Russia to advance to the final.
+Germany eventually lost the tie 2–1, allowing Russia to advance to the final.